Free Family Friendly Activities In Denver

 18300 W. Alameda Pkwy., Morrison

-Carved from towering red rock monuments, Red Rocks Amphitheatre and Park is one of the world's most renowned concert venues.
+Carved from towering red rock monuments, Red Rocks Park & Amphitheatre is one of the world's most renowned concert venues.
 When there's no concert, the free Visitor Center has a museum and Performers Hall of Fame, while the surrounding park has hiking trails that weave in, around and over the colorful red rocks.

 Denver U.S. Mint